-Waverton Tactical Equity Fund may not invest more than 20 per cent. of its Net Asset Value in any one collective investment scheme.
-The collective investment schemes in which the Fund invests will be established as UCITS under the Directive in any EU Member State or UCITS Equivalent Schemes.
+Waverton Strategic Equity Fund may not invest more than 20 per cent. of its Net Asset Value in any one collective investment scheme.
+The collective investment schemes in which the Fund invests will be established as UCITS under the Directive or UCITS Equivalent Schemes.
 Investment in UCITS Equivalent Schemes shall be subject to an aggregate limit of 30 per cent. of the Fund's Net Asset Value.